©2023 OnPay, Inc.

 Though Texas-specific payroll taxes are a less of a tightrope, you still have the nuisance that is federal payroll taxes.
 But, the good news is our Texas payroll calculator at the top of this page can figure out federal payroll tax withholding and any other taxes your business needs to pay.

 Here’s what you need to know when you’re calculating federal payroll taxes.
-For a more in-depth discussion on each of the federal payroll tax items, check out our step-by-step guide.
+For a more in-depth discussion of each of the federal payroll tax items, see our step-by-step guide to calculating employee payroll taxes.

 To figure out your Effective Tax Rate, simply add these 5 components: General Tax Rate (GTR) + Replenishment Tax Rate (RTR) + Obligation Assessment Rate (OA) + Deficit Tax Rate (DTR) + Employment Training Investment Assessment (ETIA).